 For both computer and mobile devices, Belkasoft X has its own format, should you decide to acquire them using the Belkasoft suite.
 The acquisition with Belkasoft will be covered in another article.

 There are more options: add a hard or removable drive, connected to your forensic machine, analyze a memory dump (any dumps created with Belkasoft or another product output; hibernation and page files included), and a single folder.

-Belkasoft X support various types of WDE (whole disk encryption) and FVE (full volume encryption).
-If you are adding a data source, which has encrypted parts (volumes) or completely encrypted, the product automatically detects that and allows you to enter a decryption password or a recovery key:
+Belkasoft X supports various types of encryption such as WDE (whole disk encryption) and FVE (full volume encryption).
+If you are adding a data source, which has encrypted parts (volumes) or is completely encrypted, the product automatically detects that and allows you to enter a decryption password or a recovery key:

 If the password is correct, the decrypted data source structure will be shown.
 The same will happen if you add an encrypted iTunes backup (BTW, do you know, why you would prefer encrypted one over unencrypted?).

 Flexibility: selecting parts of images and types of analysis

 With Belkasoft X you have enough flexibility while adding data sources.
 In particular, you can specify parts of device to be added.
 As an example, on the screenshot below, an Android dump is being added, with multiple partitions: